adamniedzielski/adamniedzielski.github.io/source/_posts/2014-03-10-learn-chef-its-hard-but-worth-it.markdown

 <!-- more -->

+#### Update 26.05.2015

+Today I would rather recommend using [Ansible](http://docs.ansible.com/) than Chef.
+I made a switch some time ago.
+Ansible is just simpler and works great for my purposes.

+#### Here goes the original post:

 I said *"forced to learn"*, although it's not that I don't like learning new technologies.
 In fact, I love it!
 However, there are technologies which are pleasure to learn and those which are painful.
 I approached Chef a couple of times before - read a blog post and then headed to the [official docs](http://docs.opscode.com/), but quickly backed out after reading a few pages.
 I don't know what the reason was - the layout, the language or the organisation of the pages.
 Maybe it was just me not focused enough on the content - although I tried very hard.

 What I want to say in the blog post is that learning Chef was really hard for me.
 And if you are in a similar situation as I was - **you tried to learn Chef but failed** - I want to give you a bit of motivation to start again.